 Despite the cold southerly wind on the Saturday we were able to stage a successful ‘dedication’ which seemed to be enjoyed by all who attended.
 A majority of the performers directly addressed the Locus theme and some were particularly artful and considered.
 We were grateful to the general public who came and watched and who played ‘witness’ to the event.

 The project continued throughout the Manly Arts and Jazz Festival, with the Locus frame being illuminated each evening.
 The frame, a bright blue, hovered above the grass at the location and enticed thousands of curious visitors.
 The chronicling of the site was important to the project and we encouraged people to #locusprojectselfie and to sign the ‘Book of Witness’ which was kept at the the Manly Art Gallery.
-Link to selected videos at the frame.
+Link to selected films at the frame.

 “If one square metre of ground which has no status, no particular regard, or aesthetic value, no pre-determined or assigned significance can be noticed, then it may act as a symbol for all such spaces and stimulate a greater sensitivity towards our human stewardship of these places.”

 Thank you for your interest in the Locus project.
 We look forward to it’s new manifestation at a location near you.